Category Archives: Japanese Royals

 Emperor Naruhito of Japan; Credit – Wikipedia

 On May 1, 2019, the day 59-year-old Emperor Naruhito of Japan succeeded to the Chrysanthemum Throne after the abdication of his 85-year-old father Emperor Akihito, there were three people in the line of succession: the new Emperor’s 53-year-old brother Crown Prince Akishino, his 12-year-old nephew Prince Hisahito, and his 83-year-old uncle Prince Hitachi.
-There is male-line, male-only succession in Japan and it is highly probable that there will not be another person in the line of succession until Prince Hisahito, born in 2006, marries and has a son.
+There is male-line, male-only succession in Japan and probably there will not be another person in the line of succession until Prince Hisahito, born in 2006, marries and has a son.
 This situation screams succession crisis.

 Imperial Sons